 You can separate the MyWraps output into pages using the pageSize parameter.
 You can include only a certain page using the page parameter.
-Reports are automatically truncated after 500 wraps (data rows), as set by the MaxRows parameter.
+Reports are automatically truncated after 500 wraps (data rows), as set by the MaxRows parameter to limit the results from the primary filters.

 With improper filtering, a MyWraps report can become very long.
-The maximum number of rows is determined by the MaxRows parameter, which defaults to 500 rows.
+The maximum number of rows is determined by the MaxRows parameter, which defaults to 500 rows after primary filtering.

 Pagination is controlled by the pageSize parameter.
 You can filter the output to include only one of the pages using the page parameter.

-To ensure that you create manageable reports, a MyWraps report stops after 500 wraps by default.
+To ensure that you create manageable reports, step 1 above stops after having retrieved 500 wraps by default.

 When your report reaches the limit you will see the following warning at the top of the report